Gloria (1980 film): Legacy

 The film was remade in 1999 under the same title with a screenplay by Steve Antin.
 The remake was directed by Sidney Lumet.
 It starred Sharon Stone and Jean-Luke Figueroa.

 Other films inspired by Gloria include Erick Zonca's 2008 film Julia, starring Tilda Swinton and Luc Besson's 1994 film Léon: The Professional.
 In 2013, Paul Schrader was planning his own remake of the film, starring Lindsay Lohan.
+And, in 2018, Taraji P. Henson starred in a loose remake entitled Proud Mary.